 The best pheasant hunting opportunities in District 3 are associated with the Eastern Washington Pheasant Enhancement Program.
-Each year, approximately 3,500 pheasants are released in Region 1, and most of these are destined for release sites in District 3.
+Each year, approximately 3,500 pheasants are released in Region 1, and many of these are destined for release sites in District 3.
 Nine sites are located throughout the district.
-Four of those sites (Hollebeke HMU, Mill Creek HMU, Rice Bar HMU, and Willow Bar HMU) are owned by the U.S. Army Corps of Engineers, two sites (Asotin WMA and the Hartsock Unit of the Wooten WMA) are WDFW-owned, and the rest are on private lands open to the public under WDFW's Feel Free to Hunt access program.
+Four of those sites (Hollebeke HMU, Mill Creek HMU, Rice Bar HMU, and Willow Bar HMU) are owned by the U.S. Army Corps of Engineers, two sites (Asotin WLA and the Hartsock Unit of the Wooten WLA) are WDFW-owned, and the rest are on private lands open to the public under WDFW's Feel Free to Hunt access program.
 Releases take place for the youth season on most of the sites in mid-September, and the remaining releases happen sporadically throughout the pheasant hunting season.
+Be aware that only non-toxic shot is allowed at any pheasant release site, regardless of public or private land ownership.
+Hunters should be mindful of the regulation, and if they are using lead shot at other hunting sites but hunting multiple sites, be careful to leave lead shot in their vehicles when visiting a WDFW pheasant release site.